 6.3 Respiratory Equipment

 Not required for properly ventilated areas.
-In emergency situations, self-contained breathing apparatus (SCBA) must be used (see IS 10245 (Part 2)).
+In emergency situations, self-contained breathing apparatus (SCBA) must be used [see IS 10245 (Part 2)].
 Clothing that is fire resistant in air may be readily ignitable in oxygen-enriched atmospheres.
 Only trained and certified emergency responders should respond to emergency situations.

 7 STORAGE, HANDLING, LABELLING AND TRANSPORT